 Pain

-Only a minimum amount of pain is felt by most of the patients, which can be easily managed with analgesics postoperatively.
+Most of the patients feel only a minimum amount of pain, which they can easily manage with analgesics postoperatively.
 Intraoperative pain is almost a story unheard of since the operating site is under local anesthesia.
 However, mild discomfort may persist for even 3 days postoperatively.
 Approximately 95% of patients describe their postoperative discomfort as tolerable.
 Nerve blocks are some of the current techniques that further eliminate intraoperative pain.

 Postoperative Complications